 - Make sure there is a flex connector with some slack on it where the gas piping connects to the appliance.

-- There should be a drip loop to prevent clogging of the gas valve inside the appliance.
+- There should be a drip leg or sediment trap to prevent clogging of the gas valve inside the appliance.

 - The gas piping should have an electrical bond wire.
 Current standards require bonding to be attached to both water pipes and the gas piping in the event that the water piping is metallic.

 - The gas venting should have a vent hood that is attached to the top of the water heater and centered over the gas exhaust opening.

 - Type B metal ducting should be attached to the vent, should slope only upward, and should have a minimum of 1 inch clearance to any combustible materials.
 This clearance should be checked in the attic at the roof sheathing and roof framing as well as with insulation and the ceiling drywall.

 - You’ll notice strapping to secure the water heater.
 I always recommend this though this is often not required by municipalities that are not located in an area threatened by earthquakes.

 - It is VARY important to check the vent termination over the roof or at the exterior wall.
 During home inspections, I commonly find this is wrong when gas water heaters are installed in South Florida.
 This should be a type B vent termination that extends adequately past the roof as shown in the IRC code diagram below.
 This vent exhaust should not be installed within 3 feet of an operable window or any openings into the home or attic.
 An improper vent hood can allow back-drafting of carbon monoxide back into the interior.
 We’ll discuss how you can tell this is happening.